pottekkat/personal-website/content/posts/changing-beliefs/index.md

 \end{aligned}
 $$

-When you look at an example, arriving at 2% seems obvious and intuitive.
-Then why are people answering this question wrong?
-It is because they are using the new information on its own instead of using the new information to update their existing beliefs.
+When we imagine a sample like this and apply the probabilities, arriving at 2% feels clear and intuitive.
+Then why do so many people get it wrong?
+When presented with a question like this, they often focus only on the test's false positive rate (5%) and assume it means a 95% chance of being correct, ignoring the disease's rarity. **Bayes' theorem teaches us to update our prior beliefs**—here, the 1 in 1000 prevalence of the disease—**with new evidence, like the test result.**

 {{< rawhtml >}}
 <!-- Create a container for this specific sketch -->